Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/tests/e2e/readme.md

 To run the tests:

 1. Create a .env file based on .env.example in this folder.
+2. Ensure that the shell scripts in `scripts` are set as executable.
-2. Verify that Docker is running
+3. Verify that Docker is running
-3. Run `npm run test:e2e`
+5. Run `npm run test:e2e`

 ## Support